Jasminethecreator/mobile-device-support/README.md

 - Hardware Troubleshooting
 - Power Management
 - Device Setup
--
 ## What I Learned

 This was my first time setting up mobile device security policies from scratch.
-The passcode timeout and auto-wipe settings especially made me think about how much damage a lost device could do if those weren't configured.
-Picking the right USB adapter also took some research since not every adapter would've worked with the laptop's specs.
+The passcode timeout and auto-wipe settings especially made me think about how much damage a lost device could do if those protections weren't configured.
+Installing the USB wireless adapter also helped me better understand how replacement hardware can be used to restore functionality when an integrated component is not working properly.

 ## Lab Environment